 To be able to accommodate all types of experience levels, and to keep this test as simple as possible, the following steps assume that you'll be testing all 4 fuel injectors.

-After verifying the resistance value, write it down on a piece of paper.
-Don' forget to write down what cylinder that reading belongs to.
+Write down on a piece of paper the Ohms value and what cylinder that reading belongs to.

 Alright, with the resistance values in hand, of all four fuel injectors, let's interpret your results.
 Choose from one of the following CASES: